xkondix/MsgBrokerSys/README.md

 - if you have a windows system, you need to move additional files to the bin folder of the Apache Hadoop application [3]
 - in my case, I had to add paths to Apache Hadoop folders to VM options [4]
 - if you want to process data from kafka, then you need to run the zookeeper and kafka image from docker compose file
-- to produce data you need to run the Producer service
+- in order to process the data it is necessary to start the Producer service (sends data to the topic Order)

 Spark Structured Streaming [1] ->